Scalar fields around black hole binaries in LIGO-Virgo-KAGRA

 5pt {\em \textbf{Analysis of GWTC-3 LVK events.}---} We carried out a Bayesian analysis of selected LVK events to search for scalar field effects.
 We analyzed publicly available strain data from the GWTC-3 catalog released by the LVK Collaboration~\cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2021usb, KAGRA:2021vkt, LIGOScientific:2019lzm, KAGRA:2023pio} using the \texttt{IMRPhenomXPHM\_Scalar} waveform model, performing Bayesian inference using the \textsc{Bilby} package~\cite{Ashton:2018jfp, bilby_pipe_paper}, employing the \textsc{Dynesty} nested sampling algorithm~\cite{Speagle:2019ivv}.
 In our model, environmental corrections to the waveform are implemented only in the inspiral stage; therefore, analyzing events with low inspiral SNR is expected to be uninformative.
 Thus, we employ the same event selection criteria that are used in the LVK parameterized tests of general relativity: (i) a false-alarm rate (FAR) smaller than $10^{-3} \,\mathrm{yr}^{-1}$, and (ii) an inspiral SNR greater than 6~\cite{LIGOScientific:2019fpa, LIGOScientific:2020tif, LIGOScientific:2021sio, Roy:2025gzv}.
 This results in the same event list as in~\cite{Roy:2025gzv}.
 We do not include binary neutron star events in our analysis, as we have not validated our model for such cases.
 With these criteria, we were left with 28 events to analyze.

 Priors for the binary parameters were matched to those used in the LVK analyses.
 For the additional parameters, we adopted broad uniform priors in $\rhobar$ and $\alpha\leq 0.5 (1+q)$, and constrained the mass of the scalar structure to be less than $10\%$ of the binary's total mass, i.e., $\rhobar r_\phi^3<0.1 M$.
 The 90\% upper bounds on the scalar field density for all GWTC-3 events are reported in the SM (Fig. \ref{fig:gwtc_full}), with several lying many orders of magnitude below typical superradiant-cloud densities.
-For most events, the posteriors are compatible with vacuum, with strong support near zero density.
-The most notable deviations are GW190814 and GW190728, which show some preference for nonzero density.
+For most events, the posteriors are compatible with vacuum, with strong support near zero density. {The exceptions are GW190814 and GW190728, where vacuum lies outside the $90\%$ credible region (see SM).}

 5pt {\em \textbf{Superradiance interpretation.}---} A meaningful statistical comparison between the vacuum and scalar-field hypotheses requires physically motivated priors, since the Bayes factor is prior-dependent.
 It is also essential to exclude unphysical regions of parameter space, where good fits could arise from implausible scalar field densities or particle masses.
 We therefore reanalyze GW190814 and GW190728 under the assumption that the scalars originate from superradiance---a well-motivated scenario that (i) imposes stringent constraints on the parameter space and (ii) allows densities high enough to affect current observations (as seen from the 90\% upper bounds in SM).